 Tracing Holocaust Survivors and Victims

-The following is a brief guide to help you search for Holocaust survivors/victims and to acquaint you with the resources available in the Holocaust Memorial Center Library Archive.
-For specific questions, please check with the reference librarian on duty.
+The following is a brief guide to help you research and search Holocaust survivors/victims and to acquaint you with the resources available in the Holocaust Memorial Center Library Archive.
+For specific questions, please check with the reference librarian on duty or call 248-553-2834 to make an appointment for individual guidance.

 INTERNATIONAL TRACING SERVICE, BAD AROLSEN, GERMANY: